 Using the Visual Analog Scale Method

 Find the score of the country where the program that you are evaluating primarily focuses on.
 If the program operates in multiple countries, use the average (weighted by population) of the countries.
+If the map does not load, please click here.

 We set the baseline cost per QALY ($/QALY) benchmark at $500/QALY.
 It is our position that donors should seek to support programs that fall below the $500/QALY level if they are seeking a high-impact charitable investment.